MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 - **2**: Power Automate for desktop will use the integrated Windows notifications.
 - **3**: Power Automate for desktop won't display notifications.

-## Configure Power Automate for desktop to run flows via URL or desktop shortcut.
+## Configure Power Automate for desktop confirmation dialog when invoking flows via URL or desktop shortcut

-You can use the following registry entry to configure Power Automate for desktop’s behavior while invoking flows via URL or desktop shortcut.
+You can use the following registry entry to configure the behavior of the confirmation dialog when invoking flows via URL or desktop shortcut.

 |Hive|Key|Name|Type|
 |---|---|---|---|